-Find out, is yoga cardio?
-While it may not seem to be the case, it’s possible to get a full cardiovascular workout with your yoga practice.
+Yogis are often asked “Is yoga cardio?”
+While it may not seem to be the case, all practices aren’t created equal, and some strategic sequencing can help you get a cardiovascular workout from your practice.

 You’re halfway through a vigorous 90-minute vinyasa class.
 As your breath comes faster, sweat pools on your mat, and your muscles quiver with effort, you can’t help wondering: Does this count as “cardio”?